DivyeB/SizeSync/README.md

 # SizeSync: A Size Storage System

-SizeSync is a web application designed to securely store and manage customer size data.
+SizeSync is a web application designed to securely store and manage customer-size data.
 It provides an intuitive interface for entering and retrieving size measurements, making it ideal for tailoring and clothing businesses.

-# Note:
-Vercel deployment is currently taken down due to some bugs, although it works perfectly locally, hence, we can use git clone until vercel deployment is back up.

 ## Features